DonRyu/Full-Stack-CRUD-WebApp/readme.md

 	* Open another terminal, type 'npm run client' and confirm that application is running on localhost:3001
 		> npm run client
 * If the port is already used
+	* this will list all PID listening on this port, once you have the PID you can terminate it with the following:
 		> sudo lsof -i :3000
-		this will list all PID listening on this port, once you have the PID you can terminate it with the following:
 		> kill -9 <PID>

 *You should run backend first and run client